Best Prime Early Access Sale deals under $50

 DEGOL Jump Rope: 20% off

 When it comes to cardio, few exercises come close to the benefits you get from jumping rope.
-The X is a weighted, adjustable model that can be sized to your body so you get the most out of each and every jump.
+The is a weighted, adjustable model that can be sized to your body, so you get the most out of each and every jump.

 Sold by Amazon